ContractLabs/layer3-gas-config/README.md

   - MaxTxGasLimit: 250000000000 (250 Gwei)
   - MinimumL2BaseFee: 300000000 (0,3 Gwei)
   - L2BaseFee: 300000000 (0,3 Gwei)
 > **Warning**: When setting l1 the price per unit is higher, increase it little by little.
 If the gas price is greater than 1 USDT, you may have to abandon that chain.
-Or you can find a way to disable configured cap before setting l1 price per unit.
+Or you can try to disable configured cap on your orbit node `--execution.rpc.tx-fee-cap=0` [more detail here](https://docs.arbitrum.io/node-running/how-tos/running-an-orbit-node).
 * If owner is EOA address:
 ```bash
 # 1. SetL1PricingRewardRate